-What you need to do if your members protect their pension from the lifetime allowance reduction.
+What you as a pension scheme administrator need to do if your members protect their pension from the lifetime allowance reduction.

 Your pension members may be able to apply for protection from the reduction in the lifetime allowance.